llimllib/obsidian-archive/NBA Stats/Dean Oliver box scores.md

 ![[Pasted image 20250122081854.png]]

 The presentation of all of this could definitely use some work; I like some aspects of it and should consider them as I go forward with my game logs.

+---

+[This review](https://zengm.com/blog/2024/11/basketball-beyond-paper-review/) of [Oliver's new book](https://www.amazon.com/Basketball-beyond-Paper-Analytics-Revolution/dp/1496240499) has a description of the stat:

+> He uses various data sources (box score, play-by-play, player tracking) to assign the credit/blame to each player on the court every time a play happens.
+So like if you have a pick and roll, and the ball handler makes a pull up 3 pointer as the defender goes under the screen.
+That's 3 points.
+How much were because of the guy that made the shot?
+How much for the screener?
+How much for the other offensive players providing spacing?
+How much for the defense making good/bad plays?
+Add that up over the course of the season, and the output is some kind of +/- number.